orblivion/etherpad-lite-sandstorm/README.md

 NOTE: If you change the list of installed plugins, make sure to update the defaultPadText in settings.json

-Much of this will have been taken from [Kenton's previous version](https://github.com/kentonv/etherpad-lite).

 See the [changelog](.sandstorm/CHANGELOG.md).

 # Raw packaging: